 See more questions like this: There is not a sub-menu to configure the hotspot on my S3.
 Why

 I have managed to turn my S4 into a hotspot, but whenever a phone call comes in, or I need to call out, the phone disables the hotspot and goes to WiFi

 If you are on Verizon, Sprint, or a Sprint MVNO (mobile virtual network operator), this is exactly how it is supposed to work.
 It's a limitation of their network; phone calls and data go through separate antennas that can't be used simultaneously.

-I am not adept. my Samsung Note2 has automatically updated from 4.1.1 to 4.4?
-Kitkat? regardless, now my phone has WiFi connectivity issues.
-I would like to revert to 4.1.1, I read that will fix my issue. but I cannot figure it out. so I tried to connect by dongle to my Laptop, which has a great connection.
+I am not adept.
+My Samsung Note2 has automatically updated from 4.1.1 to 4.4?
+Kitkat?
+Regardless, now my phone has WiFi connectivity issues.
+I would like to revert to 4.1.1; I read that will fix my problem.
+But I cannot figure it out.
+So I tried to connect by dongle to my Laptop, which has a great connection.
 Samsung has an app that turns the phone to a "hotspot".
-I need the opposite. can I use my Laptop as a hotspot and connect my Note2 by dongle?
+I need the opposite.
+Can I use my Laptop as a hotspot and connect my Note2 by dongle?